This post may contain affiliate links. Please read our disclosure policy.

 - 2 tablespoons vegetable shortening

 - In a large dry sauté pan, toast almond slivers over medium heat until lightly browned.
-Cool to room temperature.
+Cool to room temperature, then coarsely chop.

 - In the bowl of a stand mixer, cream butter with sugar until light and fluffy, about 2-3 minutes.